 1- 30 mm

-The Dassault Rafale originated from the Dassault Avion de Combat Esperimentale (ACX) program.
+The Dassault Rafale French multi role fighter originated from the Dassault Avion de Combat Esperimentale (ACX) program.
 The demonstrator aircraft first flew on July 4, 1986 and was eventually simply designated as Rafale A.

-The demonstrator's general design, avionics, two engines, and fly by wire systems were improved upon, modified, and eventually utilized in the Dassault Rafale.
+The demonstrator’s general design, avionics, two engines, and fly by wire systems were improved upon, modified, and eventually utilized in the Dassault Rafale.
 Prototype Dassault Rafale aircraft were slightly larger than the demonstrator, by about three percent.
-They were produced in single seat, two seat, and a navalized version.
-The single seat aircraft, designated model C would be designed for air superiority.
-The two seat aircraft, model B, would be used as a trainer and multi-role aircraft.
-The navalized version, designated model M, would have a single seat and be used for maritime attack and defense.
+They are produced in single seat, two seat, and a navalized version.
+The single seat aircraft, designated model C is designed for air superiority.
+The two seat aircraft, model B, is used as a trainer and multi-role aircraft.
+The navalized version, designated model M, has a single seat and is used for maritime attack and defense.

-All three Dassault Rafale versions would be powered by the SNECMA M88-2 turbojet engines.
-They would also share flight control systems and other avionics, Active Electronically Scanned Array Radar (AESA), Hands On Throttle and Stick (HOTAS), Head Up Display (HUD), helmet weapons aiming, a pair of cockpit multi-function displays, and direct voice input.
+All three Dassault Rafale versions are powered by the SNECMA M88-2 turbojet engines.
+They also share flight control systems and other avionics, Active Electronically Scanned Array Radar (AESA), Hands On Throttle and Stick (HOTAS), Head Up Display (HUD), helmet weapons aiming, a pair of cockpit multi-function displays, and direct voice input.

-The canard and delta wing of the Dassault Rafale made short field operation possible while providing extreme maneuverability throughout a wide speed range.
-Infra red and electromagnetic emissions were minimized in its design.
+The canard and delta wing of the Dassault Rafale make short field operation possible while providing extreme maneuverability throughout a wide speed range.
+Infra red and electromagnetic emissions are minimized in its design.
 Construction is light weight, yet strong, employing bonded titanium and aluminum alloys, Kevlar and carbon fibres.